Azure-Samples/bing-visualsearch-tools/README.md

     pic2.gif    {...}
     ```
 ### Output Jsonpath Selected Columns
 VSPingCmd allows you to not just return the JSON response but also process it to extract fields from it.
-This can be done by specifing JSONPath mappings.
+This can be done by specifying JSONPath mappings.
 The headerless mapping file specified in the parameters should have "outputColumnName" \t "ApiResponseJsonPath" mappings (1 per line).
 This allows for easy extraction of data from within the response JSON.
 With this mode, you can automate VisualSearch tasks using shell scripts or batch files over a large set of images.

 Each specified output column will be added as columns on the right of those in an existing text file, or right of the image URL column if a folder or single image was the input.
 If no mapping is specified, each column will contain the full response JSON corresponding with the query URL